Nelida Lobato

-Nélida Lobato, born Haydée Nélida Menta (/es/; 19 June 1934 – 9 May 1982), was an Argentine dancer, vedette, model, and actress.
+Nélida Lobato, born Haydée Nélida Menta (/es/; 19 June 1934 – 9 May 1982), was an one of the most popular vedettes of Argentine revue during the 1960s and 1970s.

 Career

-She began her career at 18 years old in a programme of LR3 Radio Belgrano Televisión showing her talent for the dance and later, when Buddy Day, owner of the theatre Bim-Bam-Bum in Santiago, Chile, gave her the opportunity to star in his theatre.
-Despite her small stature, she had sex appeal and was noted for her exuberance on the stage.
+She began her career aged 18 dancing on LR3 Radio Belgrano Televisión.
+Later she appeared at the Bim-Bam-Bum Theatre in Santiago, Chile.
 In 1955, she was a ballet dancer in Alfredo Alaria dance company.
-She replaced dancer Eber Lobato's sister (who was his first dance partner), 15 days after starting the relationship, Eber asked for her marriage.
+Fifteen days after starting dancing with Eber Lobato, he asked to marry her.
 Eber became a choreographer and began to improve her career.

-She starred in the show at the legendary Lido de Paris, France in Champs-Élysées, after appearing in Las Vegas, where her show lasted almost five years.
+She starred at the Lido de Paris, France in Champs-Élysées, after appearing in Las Vegas, where her show lasted almost five years.
 In Buenos Aires, she starred in several "revistas" (variety shows) and played 'Roxie Hart' in the original Buenos Aires version of the musical Chicago.

 In 1965, she starred in the 1964 exploitation film Scream of the Butterfly directed by Eber Lobato, co starring Mary Leona Gage, Nick Novarro and Richard Beebe.

 Personal life

 She separated from Eber Lobato in 1962, after she had suffered a miscarriage.
 They carried on working together until 1967, when he remarried.
-She later became the partner of Víctor Laplace, an acclaimed Argentinian film actor, and accompanied him into exile when he left Buenos Aires, after being threatened by the Triple A.
+She later became the partner of Argentinian film actor Víctor Laplace, and accompanied him into exile when he left Buenos Aires, after being threatened by the Triple A.

 Lobato's grandson, Lenny, is a professional footballer.

 Lobato died of cancer in 1982.